BESS Workgroup

 d.
 The solution allows an option to NOT preempt the current

-Designated Forwarder ("Don't (the "Don't Preempt" capability), even if
+Designated Forwarder ("Don't (the "Don't Preempt" capability), Capability), even if

 the former Designated Forwarder PE comes back up after a failure.